UK Education Guide in the News

 More News from UK Education Guide:

-- UK Education Guide has also been featured in numerous publications including AEGIS’ s newsletter.
+UK Education Guide has also been featured in numerous other publications including AEGIS newsletters.
 AEGIS is the Association for the Education and Guardianship of International students.
 This article reviews why the site was developed and its aspirations.
 It can be found here.